akseidel/pywordletool/EXPECTEDSTEPS_Readme.md

 <a id="match-clue"></a>

-* **Match Clue** is the five character code equivalent of Wordle's Grey, Yellow and Green letter color code for guess word to target word letter matching.
+* **Match Clue** is the five character code equivalent of the Wordle Grey, Yellow and Green letter color code for guess word to target word letter matching.
 The character 0 corresponds to Grey.
 The character 1 corresponds to Yellow.
 The character 2 corresponds to Green.
 Each of the five character code positions corresponds to the letter positions in a five letter guess word. **Match Clue** 22222 means all the letters match. **Match Clue** 00000 means no letters match.
   * For example, the guess word CARGO for the solution word GHOUL has 00011 for the **match clue**.
 The '000' represent the letters CAR, which are not in GHOUL.
 The '11' represent the letters GO, which are letters present in GHOUL, but not in the last two letter positions.

 <a id="remainders"></a>